LMBDA-design/PSAMIL/README.md

-The implementation of the evaluation code in this version still includes instance label features (see [RGMIL](https://github.com/LMBDA-design/RGMIL) for details).
+The implementation of the evaluation code in this version includes instance label feature.
 Considering that the mining of these instance label features is still meaningful, we chose to retain this version of the data and re-implement all mainstream methods.